enolive/spring-tdd/slides/slides.md

 1. maven dependency `spring-boot-starter-test`
 2. Annotate your tests with `@SpringBootTest`
+3. Use `@ContextConfiguration` to limit your testing scope!
-3. Test
+4. Test
-4. Implement
+5. Implement
-5. Refactor
+6. Refactor
-6. GOTO 3.
+7. GOTO 4.

 </v-clicks>